hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/notebook.md

 ## Step 6: Compute Main Loss

+Combine the H, T, and R together.
+Then we need to calculate the score of h, hn, and tn based on the probability.
+Finally, get the loss value based on the scores.

 $$htr = \sum_{i=1}^{n} ( R_i \cdot (H_i \odot T_i ))$$

 $$f_{prob_h} = \sigma(w * htr + b)$$